ConceptJunkie/whereis/readme.txt

         quit after finding one file

     /a, --file_attributes
-        print file attributes
+        print file attributes (file permissions on Linux)

     /b dir, --backup dir
         backup found files to a location relative to dir

     /c command, --execute_command command
-        execute a command for each file (see -hh for details)
+        execute a command for each file (currently unsupported in Linux)

     /D {a,c,m} --output_timestamp {a,c,m}
         output file timestamp, a = last accessed, c = created, m = last